CassandraMaldonado/SentimentTune/README.md

 ---

-## 🧪 Project Goals
+## Project Goals

-This project demonstrates and compares:
-- ✅ A **lightweight, interpretable baseline** for text classification using scikit-learn.
-- 🤗 A **modern transformer-based approach** with minimal manual feature engineering and strong performance.

-By examining both pipelines, the repo helps students, analysts, and engineers understand:
+By examining both pipelines, the repo helps understand the
 - trade-offs between model complexity and interpretability,
 - practical steps for real-world NLP,
 - how transformer fine-tuning differs from classical vectorization.